ArnoCan/automata-lib-1.0.0-review-and-fix/README.md

 All of these properties must be supplied when the DTM is instantiated (see the examples below).

+The tape comprises the following attributes:

+- tape: content
+- blank_symbol: "empty" field
+- current_position: head position
+- position_offset: offset

+In case of required comparison operation *__eq__* two classes are provided.
+This is required e.g. for Unit tests, when a reference class with static content has to be checked only.

+- TMTape: content only
+- TMTapeWithState: content and operational state, positions.

 ```python
 from automata.tm.dtm import DTM
 # DTM which matches all strings beginning with '0's, and followed by